DataDog/integrations-core/win32_event_log/README.md

 <!-- xxz tab xxx -->
 <!-- xxx tab "Logs" xxx -->

 You can use the `query`, as well as the `log_processing_rules` regex option, to filter event logs.
+If you are using the Logs Tailer, the `query` option has better filtering performance than the `log_processing_rules` filters.
+The Datadog Agent cannot see any events filtered out by the `query` option.
+When using the `log_processing_rules` filters, the Agent can see every event and must process and format the event before applying the regex filter, so it takes more processing, and is less performant.

-You can use the `query` to filter events with an XPATH or structured XML query.
-Datadog recommends creating the query in Event Viewer's filter editor until the events shown in Event Viewer match what you want the Datadog Agent to collect.
+You can use the `query` to filter events or filter out the bulk of the events with an [XPATH or structured XML query][21].
+There is an expression limit on the syntax of XPath and XML queries.
+For additional filtering, use `log_processing_rules` filters.

+Datadog recommends creating and testing the query in Event Viewer's filter editor until the events shown in Event Viewer match what you want the Agent to collect.

+![Filter Current Log][23]

+Then, copy and paste the query into the Agent configuration.

 ```yaml
   # collect Critical, Warning, and Error events